huotianjun/Webmqx/README.md

 Webmqx
 ======

-Webmqx is a HTTP server plugin for RabbitMQ server, and was built in a HTTP server of Cowboy.
+- Webmqx is a HTTP server plugin for RabbitMQ server, and was built in a HTTP server of Cowboy.

-Because it uses RabbitMQ client framework in your web services, so Webmqx client can easily be **embedded** in any other application server, which running anywhere, written in any language.
+- Because it uses RabbitMQ client framework in your web services, so Webmqx client can easily be **embedded** in any other application server which running anywhere, written in any language.

-It is easy to use: no parameterize with web server module of Webmqx,  and all HTTP requests routing to web service by the settings in your application.
+- It is easy to use: no parameterize with web server module of Webmqx,  and all HTTP requests routing to web service by the settings in your application.

-It can also be used as HTTP load-balancing proxy server.
+- It can also be used as HTTP load-balancing proxy server.

-Webmqx is written in Erlang.
+- Webmqx is written in Erlang.

 Goals
 -----